 Discussion (the related text is shown below):

 The absolute transmit power accuracy is applicable for the entire range of transmit power that the STA is intending to use for the current band of operation.
-The RSSI accuracy requirements shall be applied to receive signal level range from –82 dBm to –20 dBm in the 2.4 GHz band and –82 dBm to –30 dBm in the 5 GHz and 6 GHz bands.
+The RSSI accuracy requirements shall be applied to receive signal power level range from –82 dBm to –20 dBm in the 2.4 GHz band and from –82 dBm to –30 dBm in the 5 GHz and 6 GHz bands.
 The requirements are for nominal (room) temperature conditions.
 The RSSI shall be measured during the reception of the non-EHT portion of the EHT PPDU preamble.

 CID 17226